THERMAL POOLS in Reykjavik

 Yes, you are expected to shower naked in order to get rid of all of those nasty chemicals before you put on your swimming costume and enter the pools in Iceland.

 If you prefer to keep your privates private you can choose to get changed in the small shower cubicles at Laugardalslaug and Vesturbæjarlaug as the changing rooms are communal [one for men, one for the ladies].
-After you have enjoyed your dip you could change back into your attire in the loos if you want.
+After you have enjoyed your dip you could change back into your attire in the loos if you want, but please be aware there may be people in more need than you that require these facilities.
 You can do the same at the Sky Lagoon but they would prefer you to pay for the more expensive SkyPass which includes a private changing room.

 Quick Links: